Manila City Council: History

 After the People Power Revolution, the municipal board was revived, which gradually evolved into the present-day city council.
-The 1987 constitution finalized today's setup when it divided the city into six districts, with each district electing six councilors, plus two more councilors from the barangay captains and SK president.
-Elections to the new city council was in 1988.
+The 1987 Constitution finalized today's setup when it divided the city into six districts, with each district electing six councilors, plus two more councilors from the barangay captains and SK president.
+The first post-People Power era election to the new city council was held in 1988.